alexadmin/it_overview/README.md

 # monolithic vs microservice

 - monolithic is good at start up for small apps
-- move from monolithic to microservice when developers IDE slow down
+- move from monolithic to microservice when:
+  - developers IDE slow down
+  - long time to start up

 # External sources + recomended books